Greetings my friends and welcome back Rushland Boy, having more fun than a human being should be allowed to have.

 It was delayed over and over again.

-There's a movie's not bad.
+The movie's not bad.

-I mean, it's a movie for its age, the longest day, Summarizes it somewhat.
+I mean, it's a movie for its age, the longest day, summarizes it somewhat.

-Uh this was so massive an undertaking.
+This was so massive an undertaking.

 So today's D-Day, a lot of people probably don't know it.

-Many people probably have not even been taught it, but it was truly a remarkable day in the history of the United States military and this country.
+But it was truly a remarkable day in the history of the United States military and this country.

-And if you read the history of it, if you don't know anything about it, if you read the history of it, you will you will be stunned to um compare how that effort and almost all of World War II was dealt with by the American people and our elected officials compared to the way the war in Iraq has been dealt with.
+And if you read the history of it, if you don't know anything about it, if you read the history of it, you will be stunned to compare how that effort and almost all of World War II was dealt with by the American people and our elected officials compared to the way the war in Iraq has been dealt with.

 The war in Iraq has featured two wars.